In this article, I share a story that illustrates why travel makes some more grateful.

 Initially, it was only one boy.
 After the initial request, 40 squeaky voices, with pencils pointing at me, started to repeat the same question over and over again with an insistent tone.

 “Esta bien.
-Llevensen los lapices a sus casas,” I said giving up to their petitions.
+Llevensen los lapices a sus casas,” I said giving up on their petitions.
 Laughs of joy and hands up in triumphant position followed my words.

 One simple wood pencil.
 That is what all the commotion was about.